heyserjude/diypizza/README.md

 This repository contains the code for a simple, yet functional, DIY Pizza App built with HTML, CSS, and JavaScript.
 The app allows users to customize their pizza by selecting different toppings.

 # Feature
-Topping Selection: Users can choose from a variety of toppings to add to their pizza.
+<strong>Topping Selection</strong>: Users can choose from a variety of toppings to add to their pizza.

 # Technologies Used
 <strong>HTML</strong>: Used for structuring the web page. <br>